-The global smart hospitals market size was worth USD 23.10 million in 2021 and is estimated to grow to USD 84.38 million by 2028, with a compound annual growth rate (CAGR) of approximately 24.10 percent over the forecast period.
+The Global Smart Hospitals Market Size was valued at USD 23.10 million in 2021 and is estimated to grow to USD 84.38 million by 2028, with a compound annual growth rate (CAGR) of approximately 24.10% percent over the forecast period.
 The report analyzes the smart hospitals market's drivers, restraints/challenges, and the effect they have on the demands during the projection period.
 In addition, the report explores emerging opportunities in the smart hospitals market.

 Over the past ten years, the field of digital health has grown as more and more healthcare authorities look to technological innovations for answers to challenging market issues.
 Including all other expanding industries, the market for smart hospitals is being pushed by technical advancements like machine learning, cloud-based services, artificial intelligence, and big data.
 COVID-19 has changed the global healthcare landscape, and as a result, there has been a significant shift in desire for technology-driven healthcare, which has fueled the growth of the global smart hospitals market.